 Put On Layers

 For the ultimate protection against freezing outdoor temperatures, the best tactic for your windows is to layer treatments.
 A thermal lined pair of drapery panels will make a world of difference in blocking any cold air that slips by the initial blind, shade or shutter.
 Thermal lining has insulating properties to block heat transfer and also protects the front facing fabric from damage caused by potentially harmful UV rays.
 The best method for hanging energy efficient drapery is to mount them closely to the ceiling so that they reach the floor.
 Ordering returns or using wrap around hardware will add protection for the space created by the depth of the mounting hardware.
 Drapery also increases the style factor as pattern and color are introduced for visual interest and design flair.
-Drapery paired with a double cell cellular shade ensure the best protection from the cold, wintry air.
+Drapery, paired with a double cell cellular shade, ensures the best protection from the cold, wintry air.